lsuxrstudio/xrstudioguides/switchboard/README.md

 #### Troubleshooting

-- If switchboard throws an error that says “Could not start program p4” this can be for a couple reasons.
+- If switchboard throws an error that says `Could not start program p4` this can be for a couple reasons.
 One fix is to double check your uProject paths and workspace names are correct in the Switchboard settings.
 These should be different for the operator and render nodes.
+Another fix is to sync manually using P4V on the computer giving the error.
 Another fix could be to log out and then back in to P4V.

 - One particlarly annoying issue that crops up is that the render node won't join the multi-user session.
 If this happens, click the stop and the disconnect icons next to *just* the render node in Switchboard.
 Then on the render node close and re-open the switchboard listener.
 Click connect and join for the render node back in Switchboard.